-637. Personal Financial Planning (5).
-Pr., AC 600, Graduate standing.
 Integration of the concepts of financial planning, income taxation, investments, estate planning, and planning for business owners and professionals.
-Duplicate credit will not be allowed for FI 437.
+Duplicate credit will not be allowed for FI 437 and FI 637.

-663. Advanced Corporation Finance (5).
-Pr., QM 674, and either FI 361 or AC 600, Graduate standing.
+663. Advanced Financial Management (5).
+Pr., FI 361 and AC 600 or their equivalent, QM 674, graduate standing.